 There’s nothing we love more than helping buyers trade in their starter homes for their dream houses.
-For many families, that means purchasing a bigger living space.
+For many families, that means planning to buy a bigger home.
 Sound familiar?
 If so, congratulations!
 Being able to afford more square footage is a major accomplishment—one that’s bound to have a positive impact on your quality of life.
 Of course, that doesn’t mean you shouldn’t plan for the transition.

 While it’s natural to be excited about buying a larger home (frankly, it would be a little weird if you weren’t), there are a few challenges you can expect—and overcoming them is the key to a successful purchase.
 If your family is ready to upsize, here are a few tips for doing it smoothly…